-Appendix E: APEx Activity Log
+Appendix E: Sample of the APEx Activity Log/Journal

-The following includes a portion of the APEx Activity Log where students track their hours and activities over the course of the APEx.
-The APEx Activity Log/Journal can be found in the APEx E-Portfolio.
+Please view the following sample of the APEx Activity Log/Journal to inform your understanding of how you will track your hours and activities over the course of your APEx.
+The APEx Activity Log/Journal can be found in your APEx e- portfolio.
+If you need an e-portfolio, please contact the APEx Coordinator.